PixelSergey/Maurice/README.md

 # Maurice

-Maurice is a testbot made by me to test the discord.py API
+Maurice is a voice+text+chatbot made by me (Sergey) to experiment and to have a functioning voiceclip+response bot